 Anyone who experiences first tracks knows about Perisher’s well-established reputation for corduroy perfection.
 Responsible for smoothing out all the lumps and bumps from the slopes each night throughout the winter is Perisher’s fleet of grooming machines, the largest in Australia, operated by the highly skilled grooming team.

 The ongoing purchase of latest technology snow grooming equipment allows for increased production whilst, being able to reduce overall emissions from the snow grooming fleet.
-As in 2008, 100% of the Greenhouse Gas emissions of the grooming fleet will be offset with accredited renewable sources.

 Snow grooming ensures guests are provided with safe and high quality skiing and snowboarding surfaces day in day out.
 It is a combination of high quality groomed slopes and ungroomed off-piste slopes that provide our guests with the best possible skiing and boarding holiday experiences.